domvwt/poetry-cython-example-project/README.md

 ## Note

 Poetry will use the wrong name for the wheel file if you use the `poetry build` command.
-This is a known issue with Poetry.
-See [issue #3509](https://github.com/python-poetry/poetry/issues/3509).
+This is a known issue with Poetry ([#3509](https://github.com/python-poetry/poetry/issues/3509)).
 A workaround is to `pip` install the `dist/adders-0.1.0.tar.gz` file instead of the wheel file.

 ## Project Structure